learn-co-curriculum/dsc-sql-database-data-types/README.md

 You may encounter the `BLOB` datatype while you're Googling or doing any further reading on SQLite.
 For now, we will not use `BLOB`.
 It is generally used for holding binary data.

 ##Bonus: Note on SQLite
 To increase its compatibility with other database engines (E.G. mySQL or PostgreSQL), SQLite allows the programmer to use other common datatypes outside of the four mentioned above.
-This is why we are referring to `TEXT NUMERIC INTEGER REAL BLOB` as datatype "categories".
+This is why we are referring to `TEXT INTEGER REAL BLOB` as datatype "categories".
 All other common datatypes are lumped into one of the four existing datatypes recognized by SQLite.

 For example, `INT` is a common datatype used outside of SQLite.
 SQLite won't complain if you define a column as an `INT` datatype.
 It will simply lump it into the `INTEGER` category and store it as such.